Dilip Buildcon arm executes concession agreement with NHAI

-Dilip Buildcon said that its wholly owned subsidiary, Maradgi S Andola -Baswantpur Highways has executed a concession agreement with the National Highways Authority of India (NHAI) on 16 February 2023 for a road project in Karnataka.
+Dilip Buildcon said that its wholly owned subsidiary, Urga - Pathalgaon Highways has executed a concession agreement with the National Highways Authority of India (NHAI) on 20 February 2023 for a road project in Chhattisgarh.The agreement constitutes construction of four lane, Urga - Pathalgaon section of NH-130A from Bhaisma village to Taruama village under Bharatmala Pariyojana in the state of Chhattisgarh on hybrid annuity mode.

-The agreement constitutes development of 6 lane access controlled Greenfield Highway from Maradgi Andola to Baswantpur section of NH150C (Package III of Akkalkot KNT/TS Border) on hybrid annuity mode under Bharatmala Pariyojna.

 Dilip Buildcon is one of the leading full-service infrastructure company with construction capabilities in roads & bridges, mining, water sanitation, sewage, dams, irrigation, industrial, commercial and residential buildings with a presence in over 19 states & 1 union territory.